Advisory Committees

 The duties and functions of Municipal Investigators are outlined under the Ontario Wildlife Damage Compensation Program and the Protection of Livestock and Poultry from Dogs Act.

-Please consult our schedule of meetings for the dates of Advisory Committee Meetings and Committee of the Whole and Council meetings.
+Please consult our Meeting Schedule for the dates of Advisory Committee Meetings and Committee of the Whole and Council meetings.

 Who is Eligible?